A Smale-Barden manifold admitting K-contact but not Sasakian structure: Construction of a K-contact Smale-Barden manifold

 \section{Construction of a K-contact Smale-Barden manifold}

-We are going to start by constructing a simply connected symplectic cyclic $4$-orbifold with $b_2=b^+=3$, and having $3$ symplectic surfaces which are disjoint and span $H_2(X,\QQ)$.
+We are going to start by constructing a simply connected symplectic cyclic $4$-orbifold with $b_2=b^+_2=3$, and having $3$ symplectic surfaces which are disjoint and span $H_2(X,\QQ)$.

 We take the rational elliptic surface $S$ with singular fibers $I_9+3A_1$, that appears in \cite[p.\ 568]{Beauville}.
-It is defined by the pencil of cubic curves in $\CP^2$ with equation $X^2Y+Y^2Z+Z^2X+tXYZ=0$.
-We have to blow-up twice at each of the three vertices of the triangle, obtaining a cycle of $9$ curves with another curve intersecting three of them.
+To construct $S$, take the pencil of cubic curves in $\CP^2$ with equation $X^2Y+Y^2Z+Z^2X+tXYZ=0$.
+We blow-up twice at each of the three points $[1,0,0], [0,1,0],[0,0,1]$, which are the nodes of the singular curve of the pencil $XYZ=0$.
+This produces a cycle of $9$ curves with another curve intersecting three of them (the image of the smooth curve of the pencil $X^2Y+Y^2Z+Z^2X=0$), see Figure \ref{fig1}.
 We blow-up the three intersections points to get the desired elliptic fibration.
 There is a cycle of $9$ rational $(-2)$-curves $C_1,\ldots, C_9$, and three sections $\s_1,\s_2,\s_3$ with $\s_j$ intersecting $C_{3j+1}$, $j=1,2,3$.
 The sections $\s_j$ are rational $(-1)$-curves.
-The three nodal curves are given by the values of $t=-3, \pm 3 e^{\pi i/3}$.
+The three nodal curves are given by the values of $t=-3, 3 e^{\pi i/3},-3 e^{\pi i/3}$.